Balaji Sampath

-Balaji Sampath (born 17 January 1973) is an Indian educationist, social activist, the founder and secretary of a non-profit Organization, Association for India's Development, India chapter, an India-based NGO that carries out science teaching and primary school programs for children to aid their educational development.
+Balaji Sampath (born 17 January 1973) is an Indian educationist, scientist, and the founder and secretary of Association for India's Development - India chapter, an India-based non-profit NGO that conducts science teaching and primary school programs for children to aid their educational development.
+He is also the founder and CPO of AhaGuru, an educational online coaching startup that provides training courses on different subjects online.
+He is also an author of science books for primary and higher level education.